emilmarkose/GameOfLife/README.md

 # GameOfLife
-Simulation of game of life
+Simulation of game of life in localhost

 #### Just run the index.html file.